Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Discussion of the results

 \subsection{Hadrons \pt-spectra, integrated yields, and \mpt}

-First, we present several plots to illustrate the results and quality of the \pt-spectra fits.
-Figure~\ref{chD0} displays the fits of different data sets with highest \pt reach in central \pbpb collisions.
+First, I present several plots to illustrate the results and quality of the \pt-spectra fits.
+Figure~\ref{chD0} displays the fits of different data sets with highest \pt reached in central \pbpb collisions.
 To demonstrate the quality of the fits, the data points have been divided by the corresponding fit function values, and these ratios are also plotted in the bottom panel.
 Generally, the quality is good within the data uncertainties.
-Figures 4, 5, and 6 display our main fits of the centrality dependent spectra for most abundantly produced pions, kaons, and protons.
-The fit quality is almost always very good.
-This is true also for the fits of \pt-spectra of all considered other particle species.
-Our predictions for the 0-5\% most central OO collisions are shown in Fig.~\ref{idpXeXevsM}.
-Note that Figs.~\ref{chD0} and \ref{idpPbPbvsM}
+Figures 4, 5, and 6 display the main fits of the centrality dependent spectra for the most abundantly produced pions, kaons, and protons.
+The fit

 \onecolumngrid

 \twocolumngrid